They’ve Completely Lost Their Minds With This New AR-15 Ban

 What is Virginia Senate Bill 749?

-Virginia Senate Bill 749 proposes a ban on the sale and possession of firearms defined as 'assault weapons,' specifically targeting AR-15 style rifles, and magazines with a capacity exceeding 10 rounds.
-It focuses on cosmetic features and removes grandfather clauses.
+Virginia Senate Bill 749 proposes a ban on the sale and possession of 'assault weapons,' specifically targeting AR-15 style rifles and magazines with a capacity exceeding 10 rounds, based on cosmetic features rather than function.

 Related News